robert-hh/Micropython-Editor/README.md

 **1.11** Minor fixes
 - Change the way a marked area is highlighted from reverse to a different background color.
 That works well for black chars on yellow background (code 43).
 For white chars on black background, the setting for background color in the function hilite() has to be changed, e.g. to blue (code 44).
-- Save file to a temporary file first, and rename it to the target name when successfully written.
+- Save to a temporary file first, and rename it to the target name when successfully written.
 - Lazy screen update: defer screen update, until all chars from the keyboard are processed.
-- Use os.unlink() instead of os.remove(), because remove is not suported by unix micropython
+Not provided for WiPY, even if needed there most.
+WiPy has no way to tell if more chars are waiting in the input or at least a read with timeout.

+**1.12** Bracket Match and Minor changes
+- Ctrl-K causes the cursor set to the matching bracket, if any.
+Pretty raw, not elegant.
+Brackets in comments and strings are counting as well.
+- On Copy the mark will be cleared, since it is assumed that the just copied lines will not be overwritten.
+- Ctrl-A at least toggles autoindent in the minimal version.
+- Separate cpp options for including scroll optimization, replace or bracket match into the minimal version.
+Changes in strip.sh script to generate the minimal wipye version too.
+- Some editorial changes and fixign of tyops.